 Donations of Artifacts to the Collection

 We gratefully accept donations of artifacts that support our collections purposes and goals.
-If you are interesting in donating artifacts, please see our document: Information for Prospective Artifact Donors, then contact the curator, Christopher Miller at email@example.com or 859-985-3373.
+However, we are very selective.
+If you are interesting in donating artifacts, please see our page with Information for Prospective Artifact Donors, then contact the curator, Christopher Miller at email@example.com or 859-985-3373.

 History and Development of Our Artifact Collections

 The mid-1960s were the watershed time for systematically maintaining artifact collections at Berea.
-In 1962 the Edna Lynn Simms Mountaineer Museum Collection was given to Berea College by Simms’ estate.
+In 1962 the Edna Lynn Simms Mountaineer Museum Collection was given to Berea College by Ms. Simms’ estate.
 Simms had collected nearly 2,000 artifacts from around the Great Smoky Mountains for her Mountaineer Museum in Gatlinburg (ca. 1925-55).
-Receipt of this collection led the College to create the Appalachian Museum, which opened to the public in 1971.
-The Museum became the catalyst for gathering of all of the College’s Appalachian artifact collections together into one place.
-In the early 1990s the collecting mission was extended to include Berea College historical artifacts also.
+Receipt of this collection led the College to create its own Appalachian Museum, which opened to the public in 1971.
+Formation of the museum became the catalyst for gathering of all the College’s Appalachian artifact collections together into one place.
+In the early 1990s the collecting mission of the museum was extended to also include Berea College historical artifacts.

-In the mid-1990s Berea’s strategic planning process recommended closure of the Appalachian Museum and began the transition to a teaching collection model.
+In the late-1990s Berea’s strategic planning process recommended closure of the Appalachian Museum in May 1998 and began the transition to a teaching collection model.
 The collection came under the stewardship of the LJAC and supports our mission of teaching about Appalachia at Berea and beyond.
 In a typical year twenty course sessions, several hundred students, will have encounters of artifacts.
-And public exhibits, in the LJAC Gallery, are a major part of the LJAC educational program.
+Public exhibits including the collections, typically in the LJAC Gallery, have become a major part of the LJAC’s educational program.